Bureaucracy: Etymology and usage

-The word "bureaucracy" is also used in politics and government with a disapproving tone to disparage official rules that make it difficult to do things.
-In workplaces, the word is used very often to blame complicated rules, processes, and written work that make it hard to get something done.
+The word bureaucracy is also used in politics and government with a disapproving tone to disparage official rules that appear to make it difficult—by insistence on procedure and compliance to rule, regulation, and law—to get things done.
+In workplaces, the word is used very often to blame complicated rules, processes, and written work that are interpreted as obstacles rather than safeguards and accountability assurances.
 Socio-bureaucracy would then refer to certain social influences that may affect the function of a society.

 In modern usage, modern bureaucracy has been defined as comprising four features: